Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: In-depth Investigations on DRO

 Empirical findings in~\Cref{sec:perform-comp} reveal significant opportunities for exploring the design of DRO methods, which can be categorized into two key aspects: (i) identifying the critical design elements (e.g., base model class, type of ambiguity set, etc.) that influence DRO's practical performance (corresponding to Finding 4 in~\Cref{subsec:finding4}), and (ii) understanding why optimizing the worst-case distribution yields only limited improvements (corresponding to Finding 3 in~\Cref{subsec:finding3}).

-In order to complement the existing theory-driven algorithm development paradigm with an data-driven-modeling-based empirical insights, we provide in-depth investigations on DRO from the two aspects.
-In~\Cref{subsec:lr-empirical}, we conduct the first systematic and comprehensive empirical analysis of typical DRO methods, across different DRO ambiguity sets.
+In order to complement the existing theory-driven algorithm development paradigm with data-driven modeling-based empirical insights, we provide in-depth investigations on DRO from two aspects.
+In~\Cref{subsec:lr-empirical}, we conduct the first systematic and comprehensive empirical analysis of typical DRO methods across different DRO ambiguity sets.
 Our analysis further underscores the need to go beyond the traditional focus on the ambiguity set as the main modeling lever.
 Factors previously regarded as implementation details, such as the model class (e.g., XGB vs. NN vs. linear models) or hyperparameter selection methods (e.g., based only on source domain or a very small out-of-distribution data), have an outsize impact on distributional robustness.
-Then in~\Cref{subsec:worst-analysis}, we demonstrate the hypothetical worst-case distributions used by DRO methods are too conservative, substantiating the standard critique for worst-case approaches.
+Then in~\Cref{subsec:worst-analysis}, we demonstrate that the hypothetical worst-case distributions used by DRO methods are \twy{hard to fit and }too conservative, substantiating the standard critique for worst-case approaches.

-Taken together, these results highlight the importance of an inductive modeling approach to algorithm development, whose benefits we substantiate in~\Cref{sec:intervention}.
+Taken together, these results highlight the importance of a \twy{data-driven} modeling approach to algorithm development, whose benefits we substantiate in~\Cref{sec:intervention}.